Resocio/resoc-wordpress-plugin/readme.txt

 * Fix for LinkedIn: Open Graph meta are injected in oEmbed
 * Compatibility fix with Yoast WordPress SEO 9.4
+* Fix in case of image update when the file name has changed

 = 0.0.9 =